 A Mix of Many Different Cultures

 Interestingly, the study also found that 10 percent of German Shepherd Dogs also carried the MDR1 gene, and posited that the Australian Shepherd either contributed to this quintessentially German breed – or that the two had a common ancestor.
 Given the Merino sheep’s journey from Germany to Australia to the U.S., it’s conceivable that there were some German herding dogs in tow as well.
 It’s interesting that a merle, wall-eyed Australian breed known as the Koolie is sometimes called the German Coolie, or “German Collie,” though some authorities say it is a misnomer.
 Given that herding dogs are often imported alongside the sheep they tend, is it?

-As for the road ahead, the Australian Shepherd is the country’s 13th most popular breed according to the AKC’s 2019 registration statistics, a ranking that has been rising in recent years.
+As for the road ahead, the Australian Shepherd remains a popular breed.
 While reputable breeders are cautious about popularity – not every home is appropriate for one of these clever, high-energy dogs – the Australian Shepherd has come a long way from the lonely, wind-whipped mesas of the American West.
 No matter the long-ago details of how they got there, we’re certainly glad they’re here.